JetBrains Rider 2024.3 Help

 Manage your cluster

-Use the Services tool window to view your cluster, switch between namespaces and contexts, and modify the cluster resources.
+Use the Services tool window to view your cluster, switch between namespaces, and modify the cluster resources.

 Edit kubeconfig